 To enjoy even more breathtaking beauty, consider driving all 145 miles of the Zion Canyon Loop surrounding the park which MyScenicDrives.com indicates will take just over three hours.

 While the Pa'rus Trail (a paved, 1.8-mile trail) is the only trail where bicycles are allowed, cycling is permitted on all the roadways within the park.
-GORP describes the Zion Canyon Scenic drive as "the highlight for cyclists" for its "unobstructed views" and the fact that "most trailheads and picnic areas have bike racks."
+The Zion Canyon Scenic drive offers unobstructed views, and most trailheads and picnic areas have bike racks.

-GORP advises bicyclists who start their ride at the park's east entrance to be aware they cannot ride through the Zion-Mt.
+Bicyclists who start their ride at the park's east entrance should be aware they cannot ride through the Zion-Mt.
 Carmel Tunnel.
 Cyclists wishing to traverse this route will need to make arrangements for transportation through the tunnel.

 Several local companies offer guided bicycling tours in and around Zion.

 5. Rock Climbing

 CampingRoadTrip.com lists Zion as one of the ten best places to go rock climbing but points out it is not suitable for beginning climbers.
 The smooth-surface cliffs at Zion are 2,000 feet high, making an expert's touch necessary to climb them.
 CampingRoadTrip.com asserts the best months for rock climbing are October and May.
 Permits are required for overnight climbs only.

 Guided rock climbing is not permitted in the national park.
 If you'd like to participate in a guided adventure, you'll need to climb outside the park's boundaries.
 Red Desert Adventures offers half-day, full day and longer options in the surrounding areas.

 Canyoneering is an extreme sport that requires significant skill.
 It involves climbing rocks and mountains, scaling boulders, swimming in freezing water and more.